sikdarsaurav10/UserManagmentSystem/README.md

 4. Activate the virtual environment:

-  a.
-On Windows:
+	1. On Windows:
 			.\env\Scripts\activate
-  b.
-On macOS and Linux:
+	2. On macOS and Linux:
 		source env/bin/activate

-5. Install project dependencies from the requirements.txt file: pip install -r requirements.txt
+6. Install project dependencies from the requirements.txt file: pip install -r requirements.txt

 Running the Project: